eduarmreyes/website/src/pages/blog/the-flux-model.md

 In VueX all actions that mutate the store’s data are put inside the store itself, adopting this pattern makes easier for developers to understand what type of mutation the data is likely to have and how it was triggered, therefore, debugging is not a nightmare anymore because when something goes south it is possible to know the trace log of what happened in the store.

-In addition to that, VueX allows every component to have its own private state.
+In addition to that, VueX allows every component to have its private state.
 This makes testing a lot easier because you can threat components individually in terms of state management, but they are also connected by the store all components share.